openworm/org.geppetto.docs/source/visualgroups.rst

 *************************
 Visualizing Groups
 *************************
+The user might want group entities in a simulation and display this grouping in a visual way.
-Visual Groups in Geppetto allow grouping of visual objects.
+The concept of "Visual Groups" in Geppetto serves exactly this purpose and enables the user to group of visual objects.
 Each Visual Group can contain multiple Visual Group Elements, which specify a default color and/or parameter to determine color of group.

 Getting Started
 =================
-Visual Groups reside inside the Visualization Tree, which is inside the subtrees of Aspects.
+In the runtime tree that stores the simulation information, Visual Groups reside in the Visualization Tree, which is one of the subtrees contained in the Aspect tree.
-Visualizing these groups within Geppetto requires using the console, typing up to VisualizationTree path on the console and doing a getChildren() on it returns all visual group elements that it has.
-Alternatively doing a double tab after typing up to VisualizationTree shows all element inside.
+Highlighting visual groups in the Geppetto UI requires using the Geppetto console.
+Navigating the up to the VisualizationTree for a given entity via cnsole commands and doing a getChildren() on it returns all visual group elements for that entity.
+Alternatively doing a "double tab" after typing up to VisualizationTree shows all elements contained inside the tree:

 .. code-block:: javascript

 	Entity.Aspect.VisualizationTree

-Once you find the groups, navigate inside one of them and use the "show(visible)" command to visualize all visual objects that belong to this group, where "visible" must be true or false.
+Once the groups are revealed, the user can navigate to any of them and use the "show(visible)" command to visualize all visual objects that belong to this group, where "visible" must be true or false:

 .. code-block:: javascript

 	Entity.Aspect.VisualizationTree.Group1.show(true);

-The above command shows all the visual objects that belong to group by coloring using the color specify in the Visual Group Element node or by parameter.
+The above command shows all the visual objects that belong to the group in object by coloring.
+The color is specified in the Visual Group Element node or by parameter.

+The command below hides all visual objects that belong to Group 1 if they are being displayed:

 .. code-block:: javascript

 	Entity.Aspect.VisualizationTree.Group1.show(false);

-Above command hides all visual objects that belong to Group 1 if they are being displayed.

 Visual group elements can also be visualized individually with the "show(visible)" command.